-1.15.1 - Examination calendar
+1.15.1 - Examination calendar.

-- 1.15.1.a Each year the calendar of official examinations is published for each discipline following proposal from each Technical Chair. - 1.15.1.b Continental associations or National Federations are entitled to apply to hold an examination to the concerned Technical Chair.
+1.15.1.a - Each year the calendar of official examinations is published for each discipline following proposal from each Technical Chair $\frac{1}{2}$

+1.15.1.b - Continental associations or National Federations are entitled to apply to hold an examination to the concerned Technical Chair.
 In this case, this organising entity has to cover the examination organisation costs including the full board and travelling expenses of the examiners.

-1.15.2 - Candidates application
+1.15.2 - CandidatesCandidates' application.

-- 1.15.2.a Only National Federations are entitled to nominate candidates for examination at least 30 days before the examination. - 1.15.2.b The applications must be sent to the ICF headquarters on the form designed by the ICF and published on the ICF website. - 1.15.2.c The ICF headquarters will forward the list of candidates to the concerned Technical Chair. - 1.15.2.d For every candidate applying for the examination, the National Federation will be charged 20 euros. - 1.15.2.e The final invoice will be sent to the National Federation in the period between 30 October and 30 November. - 1.15.2.f National Federations are financially responsible for their Officials.
+1.15.2.a - Only National Federations are entitled to nominate candidates for examination at least 30 days before the examination $\frac{1}{2}$

+1.15.2.b - The applications must be sent to the ICF headquarters on the form designed by the ICF and published on the ICF website $-\frac{1}{2}$

+1.15.2.c - The ICF headquarters will forward the list of candidates to the concerned Technical Chair-;

+1.15.2.d - For every candidate applying for the examination, the National Federation will be charged 20 euros-;

+1.15.2.e - The final invoice will be sent to the National Federation in the period between $\frac{3030^{\text{th}} \text{ of }}{300^{\text{th}} \text{ of }}$ October and $\frac{3030^{\text{th}} \text{ of }}{300^{\text{th}} \text{ of }}$ November.

+1.15.2.f - National Federations are financially responsible for their Officials.

-1.15.3 - Conduct of the examination
+1.15.3 - Conduct of the examination.

-- 1.15.3.a A sub-committee, appointed by the concerned Technical Chair, will administer the examination. - 1.15.3.b The examination will be carried out in English for officials who wish to be considered as officials for ICF competitions and will be based on their knowledge of the ICF statutes and the ICF rules.
-Each discipline may add a practical assessment or minimum experience requirement.
+1.15.3.a - A sub-committee, appointed by the concerned Technical Chair, will administer the examination-;

+1.15.3.b - The examination will be carried out in English for officials who wish to be considered as officials for ICF competitions and will be based on their knowledge of the ICF statutes and the ICF rules.
+Each discipline may add a practical assessment or minimum experience requirement-;

-ICF Wildwater Canoeing Competition Rules 2022 21 of 62 1.15.3.c - If candidates take the examination in any other official language, they may not be considered for officiating at ICF competitions.
+1.15.3.c - If candidates take the examination in any other official language, they may not be considered for officiating at ICF competitions.

-1.15.4 - Officials card
+1.15.4 - OfficialsOfficials' card

-- 1.15.4.a After completion of the examination the concerned Technical Chair completes the ICF official examination report and sends it to the ICF headquarters, where the officials' cards for those who passed the exam are issued and sent to the National Federations. - 1.15.4.b The officials' cards expire after four (4) years. - 1.15.4.c If an official's card is expired, lost or destroyed a 20 euro fee for renewal will be charged. - 1.15.4.d A renewed official's card will be issued starting from the previous expiry date. - 1.15.4.e If an official's card has been expired for more than two years, the ITO must complete the examination again.
+1.15.4.a - After completion of the examination the concerned Technical Chair completes the ICF official examination report and sends it to the ICF headquarters, where the officials' cards for those who passed the exam are issued and sent to the National Federations.

+1.15.4.b - The officials' cards expire after four (4) years-;

+1.15.4.c - If an official's card is expired, lost, or destroyed a 20 euro fee for renewal will be charged -;

+1.15.4.d - A renewed official's card will be issued starting from the previous expiry date-;

+1.15.4.e - If an official's card has been expired for more than two years, the ITO must complete the examination again.

-1.16 - ITO - NOMINATION FOR ICF COMPETITIONS[CR]
+1.16 - ITO - NOMINATION FOR ICF COMPETITION [CR]

-- 1.16.1 Only National Federations are entitled to nominate ITOs for ICF competitions level 1 and level 2. - 1.16.2 The deadline for submitting ITO proposals for each discipline is the 31st December the year prior to the competition. - 1.16.3 The nominations are submitted to the respective Technical Chair (with a copy to the ICF headquarters). - 1.16.4 The Technical Chair will present a list of Officials to the ICF Board of Directors for their approval at the latest by 1st March.
+1.16.1 - Only National Federations are entitled to nominate ITOs for ICF competitions level 1 and level 2.

+1.16.2 - The deadline for submitting ITO proposals for each discipline is the $31^{st}$ of December the year prior to the competition.

+1.16.3 - The nominations are submitted to the respective Technical Chair (with a copy to the ICF headquarters).

+1.16.4 - The Technical Chair will present a list of Officials to the ICF Board of Directors for their approval at the latest by 1st of March.

-2.1 - OBJECTIVE [PR]
+2.1 - OBJECTIVE